radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 Adjust your password accordingly to ensure you have entered a strong password before proceeding to the confirmation step.

 To confirm your password, reenter or copy and paste your password in the confirmation space provided.
+If you selected to have a password automatically generated, the password will also automatically populate in the confirmation text box.

 ![image description](images/passwords-match.png)